McStasMcXtrace/McCode/INSTALL-McStas-3.x/Windows/WSL/README.md

 * Let the machine reboot if necessary
 * Open the Windows store
 * Search for Ubuntu
-* Install Ubuntu 16.04 LTS or 18.04 LTS (other Linuxes are also available, but we recommend Ubuntu)
+* Install e.g. Ubuntu 22.04 LTS (other Linuxes are also available, but we recommend Ubuntu)
 * Click Launch to run the app and follow on-screen instructions
 * To open it again later, simply issue bash in a terminal or through